gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `modify(e, 'effect', name, duration?, amplifier?, show_particles?, show_icon?)`

 Applies status effect to the living entity.
 Takes several optional parameters, which default to `0`, `true` and `true`.
 If no duration is specified, or if it's null or 0, the effect is removed.
+If the effect name is specified as `null` that clears all effects.

 ### `modify(e, 'home', null), modify(e, 'home', block, distance?), modify(e, 'home', x, y, z, distance?)`